 The NPFMC groundfish fishery management plans for BSAI and GOA contain the details on the NPFMC precautionary approach, including the tier system, the Harvest Control Rules, and the reference points.
 Extensive analysis (e.g. a series of standard projections) is conducted in each stock assessment to determine the current and projected biomass level relative to the target reference points.
-Based on the information in the 2018 SAFE documents, none of the flatfish stocks in the certification process had overfishing occurring, as per the standard definitions applied to each stock.
+Based on the information in the 2018 SAFE documents, none of the 3 P. cod stocks had overfishing occurring, as per the standard definitions applied to each stock.

-The 2018 SAFE documents (referenced in Fundamental Clause 4, above) provide the status of flatfish stocks relative to all available reference points.
+The 2018 SAFE documents (referenced in Fundamental Clause 4, above) provide the status of P. cod stocks relative to all available reference points.
 Extensive analysis is conducted in each stock assessment to determine the current and projected biomass level relative to the reference points, and to advise on the various catch levels appropriate to the HCRs.
-Comprehensive annual Ecosystem Reports for BSAI and GOA are presented to NPFMC, which look at numerous elements of the Alaskan ecosystems (e.g. Zador 2016, Siddon and Zador 2017, Zador and Yasumiishi 2017.
-A recent paper by Barbeaux and Hollowed (2018) examined climate variability and effects on fish distribution in the eastern Bering Sea for a number of species, including some flatfish.
+Comprehensive annual Ecosystem Reports for BSAI and GOA are presented to NPFMC, which look at numerous elements of the Alaskan ecosystems (e.g. Zador 2016, Siddon and Zador 2017, Zador and Yasumiishi 2017).